-I first became a midwife in 1989.
+I first became a midwife in 1989, right here in DFW.
 During my training in the 1980s, I had the privilege of a traditional apprenticeship in Texas with many senior midwives who were pioneers in this state and the nation.
-Watching their intuitive and natural style of attending women based on years of experience, I quickly developed my own faith in the ability of women to give birth.
-The confidence I gained at that time in the birthing process is still with me today.
+Watching their intuitive and natural style of attending women based on years of experience, I quickly developed my own appreciation of the natural childbirth process as God created it, and the amazing ability of women to deliver their babies when given the right information and support.

-In 2006, I went through an unexpected divorce.
-In the process of adjusting I decided to return to midwifery.
-In the next few years I updated my clinical knowledge with local midwives and also went to Senegal, West Africa and the Philippines to gain additional experience and attend the births necessary to complete my CPM (Certified Professional Midwife) requirements.
+I began my return to full time midwifery practice in 2009.
+I updated my clinical knowledge with local DFW midwives and also went to Senegal, West Africa and the Philippines to gain cross cultural experience and attend the births necessary to complete my CPM (Certified Professional Midwife) requirements.
 I became licensed to practice again in Texas in 2011.

 I have practiced continually since then, and have now attended over 650 births.
 I practice full time in a group practice at Origins Birth and Wellness Collective in Ft Worth.
 I am currently also completing the requirements to become an IBCLC (International Board Certified Lactation Consultant) and I serve on the Texas Midwifery Advisory Board for the Texas Department of Licensing and Regulation (TDLR).